mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Create request callback that returns a valid token that will expire in a minute, and a refresh callback that returns ``null``.
 - Perform a ``find`` operation that succeeds.
+- Close the client.
+- Create a new client with the same configuration.
 - Perform a ``find`` operation that fails.
 - Close the client.